We Deal in Lead A Weird West Gunslinger Adventure Game

 The Warden rolls d6 and consults the location-appropriate table.

-Sign: Clue, spoor, or indication of nearby encounter, locality, hidden feature, or information about a nearby hex
+2. Sign: Clue, spoor, or indication of nearby encounter, locality, hidden feature, or information about a nearby hex.

-Locality: Shifts in weather, terrain, or other local changes
+3. Locality: Shifts in weather, terrain, or other local changes.

-Expiration: Exhaustion (camp next phase or +1 Fatigue), hunger (eat ration or +1 Fatigue), or expend another resource
+4. Expiration: Exhaustion (camp next phase or +1 Fatigue), hunger (eat ration or +1 Fatigue), or expend another resource.

-Discovery: Discover something useful (food, treasure, or other resources)
+6. Discovery: Discover something useful (food, treasure, or other resources).

-Hidden feature: Discover the hex’s main feature or choose/roll unique hex feature (ie. small dungeons, secret areas, factions, etc.)
+7. Hidden feature: Discover the hex’s main feature or choose/roll unique hex feature (ie. small dungeons, secret areas, factions, etc.).

 d6 Bleached desert

-4 Broken sands shift as a giant barbed worm bursts forth(kulworm)
+4 Broken sands shift as a giant barbed kulworm bursts forth.

-6 A starving mule staggers across broken sand, rider slumped over the saddle
+6 Starving mule staggers across broken sand, rider slumped over the saddle.

 d6 Windshorn mountain

-1 Pair of locals dug into a reinforced foxhole with visibility across the mountain
+1 Local duo dug into reinforced foxhole with visibility across the mountain.

-6 A roost of the Wayward Third, bones strewn on jagged path to barren cave
+6 Roost of the Wayward Third, bones strewn on jagged path to barren cave.

 d6 Gnarled wildwood

-5 Eerie violet light spills from a misshapen tree’s core which burns exposed skin
+5 Eerie violet light spills from a misshapen tree’s core, burning exposed skin.

 d6 Irradiated sprawl

-5 Lone child in clean white clothing, head shaved and floating 6’ off the ground
+5 Lone child in white clothing, head shaved and floating 6’ off the ground.

 d6 Forsaken hamlet